hunterbridges/syntax.sh/langs/javascript/declaration_and_assignment.md

 Variables in JavaScript are not strongly typed.
-A variable can hold any type of value, and a value will retain its type.
+A variable can hold any type of value, and values are always aware of their own types.

 Variables are **declared** using the ```var``` keyword.